 These results provided additional support for the potential advancement of GB-102 1 mg dose into pivotal trials.

-ALTISSIMO is a 12-month, multicenter, prospective, double-masked, randomized (3:3:2), 3-parallel arm trial comparing two doses of GB-102 (1 and 2 mg) administered every six months to aflibercept administered every two months in patients with anti-VEGF-responsive wet AMD.
+ALTISSIMO is a 12-month, masked and controlled Phase 2b dose-ranging study of two doses of GB-102 (1 and 2 mg) administered every six months, with a single control arm of patients on aflibercept, administered every two months, in patients with anti-VEGF-responsive wet AMD, conducted across 33 study sites in the United States.

-Similar to the population in our ADAGIO trial, key eligibility criteria include patients with wet AMD diagnosed less than 18 months prior to enrollment, who had received at least three prior injections of any anti-VEGF and demonstrated response to anti-VEGF treatment, defined as physician-reported reduction in macular thickness.
+Key eligibility criteria include patients with wet AMD diagnosed less than 18 months prior to enrollment, who had received at least three prior injections of any anti-VEGF and demonstrated response to anti-VEGF treatment, defined as physician-reported reduction in macular thickness.
 In addition, those patients received an anti-VEGF injection within 21 days of screening.
-Eligible patients received either GB-102 (1 or 2 mg) or aflibercept at day one and will be followed monthly for 12 consecutive months.
+Eligible patients received either GB-102 (1 or 2 mg) or aflibercept at day one and have been followed monthly for 12 consecutive months.

 We initially designed the ALTISSIMO trial to enroll 160 patients and started the trial in September 2019.
 In December 2019, we voluntarily paused enrollment as a precautionary measure following the report of a single patient experiencing SAEs with the 2 mg dose in the Phase 2a trial of GB-102 in ME patients.
 On the basis of the safety analysis of the ME trial and interim safety data of the ALTISSIMO trial, we terminated the development of the GB-102 2 mg dose in all of our clinical trial programs and amended the protocol of the ALTISSIMO trial.
 The final patient numbers in the ALTISSIMO trial are 56 patients.
-The re-dosing of patients with GB-102 1 mg at 6 months has been completed.
+All patients were re-dosed with GB-102 1 mg at 6 months.